openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Future deprecations and removals
 --------------------------------

-Major deprecation work is being funded between now and the Olive release, scheduled for December 2022.
+.. note:: Major deprecation work is being funded between now and the Olive release, scheduled for December 2022.
 Please review the `DEPR: Deprecation & Removal`_ board on Github to be sure you have stopped using deprecated technologies.

 .. _DEPR\: Deprecation & Removal: https://github.com/orgs/openedx/projects/9/views/4